monte-language/monte/docs/source/patterns.rst

 Pattern matching
 ================

-Patterns attempt to match objects and either succeed or fail.
+Monte comes with a powerful and extensible subsystem for destructuring and viewing objects, called the **pattern subsystem**.
+A *pattern* is a rule which conditionally matches objects and binds parts of the matched objects to names.

 .. todo:: blend wizards text with doc text

 .. todo:: change pseudocode into real code (updoc/doctest style)

 .. todo:: document expansion of non-kernel patterns

-Monte comes with a powerful and extensible subsystem for destructuring and viewing objects, called the **pattern subsystem**.
-A *pattern* is a rule which conditionally matches objects and binds parts of the matched objects to names.

 .. todo:: consider the fate of this Pronounciation stuff